astone282/draft-stone-pce-update-open/draft-stone-pce-update-open.md

 An Open Refresh is transmitted by sending a PCNtf Message ([RFC5440]) containing a NOTIFICATION Object with Notification-type=TBD2 (Open-Refresh).

-// TODO below, on the fence about it.
-Could use the value to indicate add/remove/modify of a given TLV rather than sending a full snapshot.
-Cheng: if only for sending updated INFO in Open msg to PCE, then we do not need to difine any actions, just send what it is in the open message now.
-It is easier for now.
-Let leave the actions to the future, if more complicated actions are needed.

-// TODO But i'm on the fence if it would be better or worse to encode a snapshot vs individual diff changes.
-Open to supporting signalling add/remove/modify.

 The Open-Refresh NOTIFICATION Object Notification-value MUST be set to zero.

 The Open-Refresh NOTIFICATION Object encodes any TLV which may be encoded in an OPEN Object.